microsoft/vstest-docs/RFCs/0017-Managed-TestCase-Properties.md

 ## Managed Tests that are Not Type/Method Based

 It is possible to create unit tests in managed code where tests are not necessarily based on types & methods.
 While this is somewhat uncommon, we need to be able to handle this situation gracefully.
 If a test adapter cannot provide a mapping between a testcase and a managed type and method, then it should not provide those properties.
-When `ManagedType` and `ManagedMethod` properties are not provided, the end-user may lose access to certain features such as test-case source location, type hierarchy in the test window, or fast test execution.
+When `ManagedType` and `ManagedMethod` properties are not provided, the end-user may lose access to some features in the Test Explorer such as fast test execution by name, or source linking.

-## Tests Returning Multiple Results

-There are some situations where the number of test cases cannot be determined at discovery time.
-In these cases, when the tests are executed multiple results are returned for a single discovered test case.